Space Art (band): Formation: 1977

 In 1974, Dominique "Terracota" Perrier had been working as an arranger with Christophe, for whom Roger "Bunny" Rizzitelli had been drumming.
 Christophe brought an ARP Odyssey synthesizer, which was used mainly as a metronome, into the studio.
 He then lent the synthesizer to Perrier for two years, during which time the band was born.

 According to Perrier, he originally preferred to name the band Moon, but after a trip to a fun fair, Rizzitelli suggested an alternative.
 One of the fair attractions had been named after Spessart, the German mountain range.
 This then morphed into Space Art, which sounded better to them both.

 Career peak: 1977–1980

 The duo released three albums between 1977 and 1980, selling three million units worldwide and achieving number-one status in France.
 Space Art (1977), Trip in the Center Head (1979), and Play Back (1980) were all recorded at Studios Ferber in Paris.
-In 1981, they supported Jean-Michel Jarre during his Concerts in China tour, thereby becoming among the first Western musicians to perform in that country during its reform era.
+In 1981, they supported Jean-Michel Jarre during his Concerts in China tour, thereby becoming among the first Western musicians to perform in that country since the start of its reform and opening up era.

 Space Art dissolved in 1981, and Perrier went on to co-found the pop rock group Stone Age in 1992.